 903.1 Composition The AAUW Fund committee is a standing advisory committee composed of a chair, the CFO, and others as the board may direct.
-903.2 Purpose Provides guidance and support for branch fundraising activities to encourage donations to the national AAUW Fund.
+903.2 Purpose Provides guidance and support for branch fundraising activities to encourage donations to the AAUW National Fund.
 Plans a minimum of two AAUW Fund in-person or virtual Fellows and Grant Recipient presentations and other programs/events to educate members about the Fund.
 903.3 Chair Duties See Policy 901.9 for general responsibilities of all committee chairs.
 The duties of AAUW Fund Committee chair also include: Holding at least one meeting of the AAUW Fund Committee, assigning duties to committee members, and aiding and supervising them in their work.
-Being responsible for implementing the programs established by the national AAUW board.
+Being responsible for implementing the programs established by theAAUW National board.
 Promoting the mission of the AAUW programs - such as fellowships, grants, and named funds - to branches, members and the community.
 Educating and informing members and others about AAUW programs through the dissemination of news and information.
 Fostering teamwork and partnerships between branch and state leaders serving AAUW.
 Planning, with the assistance of the AAUW Fund Committee, events at which time AAUW fellowship recipients and grant recipients are introduced to the members.
-Submitting a budget to the president and CFO for each event.
+Submitting a budget to the president and CFO for each in-person event.
 Submitting, within 30 days of completion of an event, a financial report of the event and its fiscal impacts on AAUW California.
 Arranging attendance of current fellowship recipients and grant recipients at the various events.
 Maintaining Fund information files and providing materials and information to members.
 Planning, in conjunction with appropriate directors and the meetings planner, all AAUW Fund activities at statewide meetings.
 Reporting to branches a preliminary calendar year report of total and per capita contributions at the Annual Event with a final report communicated to all AAUW California members when available.

 - Review the nominations submitted and choose the state named gift honoree, subject to board approval. - Schedule and coordinate branch visits by fellowship recipients and grant recipients.
-Fellowship recipients and grant recipients of AAUW Fund are selected by the national AAUW Board of Directors. - Branches are limited to one visit from a current fellowship or grant recipient every other year.
-If there is a greater availability of fellowship or grant recipients, branches may obtain more frequent visits. - Inform branches that recipients must be allowed at least twenty minutes to speak.
-Branches are to provide transportation, meals, and lodging when appropriate and an honorarium in the \$30 - \$50 range. - Schedule and coordinate the visits of fellowship recipients and grant recipients to state meetings.
+Fellowship recipients and grant recipients of AAUW Fund are selected by the AAUW National Board of Directors. - Branches are limited to one visit from a current fellowship or grant recipient every other year.
+If there is a greater availability of fellowship or grant recipients in a given year, branches may obtain more frequent visits. - Branches are encouraged to hold scholar speaker presentations at IBC events. - Inform branches that recipients must be allowed at least twenty minutes to speak.
+Branches are to provide transportation, meals, and lodging when appropriate and an honorarium of \$100 and mileage reimbursement using the AAUW California mileage rate. - Schedule and coordinate the visits of fellowship recipients and grant recipients to state meetings.
 One or more members of the committee may be designated schedulers by the committee chair.